Best of list of movies that fall under the horror and thriller genre for 2018.

 Number 15— Unsane

-Unsane was a great story though and I really enjoyed it.
-Another example of a psychological film to enter the arena this year, this particular film is a little underappreciated in my opinion.
+Unsane was a great story and I really enjoyed it.
+A fantastic watchable example of a psychological film to enter the arena this year, this particular film is a little underappreciated in my opinion.

 In a great setting for a horror movie, Amy is confined to a mental institution to escape a stalker.

 The other amazing thing about this film was that it was filmed on an iPhone.
-It's director Steven Soderbergh has a long list of pretty decent films.
+Unsanes' director Steven Soderbergh has a long list of pretty decent films.
+Some of my favorites are Contagion, Magic Mike, and his TV Series The Girlfriend Experience.

 Unsane is a very watchable movie with a lot of strong components.
-Performances are amazing and I find myself thinking about the story from time to time.
+Performances are amazing and the film itself is memorable.

 Number 14— Searching

 Where other films of this type completely miss the mark, Searching had that extra edginess.
 The story gave me the mystery and thrill I wanted while being absolutely riveting.
-The whole movie is practically viewed through a lens as David Kim searches for his missing daughter Margot.
+The whole movie is practically viewed through a laptop or mobile screen as David Kim searches for his missing daughter Margot.
 From start to finish this story was like riding a roller coaster which led to a surprise who-dunnit outcome.
 If you guessed who the kidnapper was, then you have one up on me.

 The other film that could have quite easily made the top fifteen list was Unfriended: Dark Web.
 I bumped it in favor of not having two films in the same setting.
 It's now part of the honorable mentions section but it was still a great film.
-See the full review on my website by hitting the home button and I’ll walk you through the alreranate endings from the Blu-Ray release.
+For the full review look for Mother of Movies in the critic's section of IMBd.com

 Number 13— A Quiet Place

-Oddly, it was the latter half of this list that I tussled with the most.
-When it came to listing the films I had watched, I four starred a lot of movies this year.
+When it came to listing the films I had watched, I four-starred a lot of movies this year.
 When I rate something, generally anything above 3 out of 5 or higher is memorable and something within the structure of the film stood out in some way.

-simply ranked for the casting, the story and the monster itself.
+A Quiet Place simply ranked for the casting, the story, and the monster itself.
 The tension and the fact that you could've heard a pin drop in the cinema made for a unique experience.
 There were a few giggles too from having to stay quiet for such a long time.
 Eating snacks at the movies has never been as difficult as it was while watching this.
 Kudos to making a movie with so much silence it must've been one heck of a task while filming.
-A Quiet Place

 A Quiet Place's writers and directors created a pretty cool post-apocalyptic world even if the end climax was a little bit of a letdown.
 It's still worthy of any 'best of' list.